 Table 3: Logistic regression model for determinants of willingness to accept COVID-19 vaccine among respondents.
 View Table 3

 Five hundred and forty undergraduate students participated in this study, of these, more than half were aged 20 - 24 years with a mean age (S.D) of 21.34 (2.73) years and more than half of the respondents were males.
-This is similar to a study done in Uganda among medical students in 2019 which showed a higher proportion of males and a study carried out in Nigeria to assess the knowledge, perception and readiness to accept the COVID-19 vaccine among undergraduates where more than half of the respondents were between 18-25 years.
+This is similar to a study done in Uganda among medical students in 2019 which showed a higher proportion of males while a study carried out in Nigeria to assess the knowledge, COVID-19 vaccine among undergraduates showed more than half of the respondents were between 18-25 years.
 About a quarter of the respondents belonged to the Benin and Esan ethnic groups which are the major ethnic groups in Edo State.
 Majority of the respondents were unmarried; this is similar to a study carried out in Northern Nigeria where majority of the undergraduates were unmarried .
-This may be due to the fact that the respondents were all undergraduates and yet to finish school.
+This may be due to the fact that the respondents were all undergraduates and young persons.
 Majority of the respondents practiced Christianity; this is because Christianity is the major religion in Edo State.
 About one-tenth of the respondents were from the medical sciences while a majority were from the social sciences.
 Less than half of the participants of this study were willing to be vaccinated against COVID-19 while greater than 50% of study respondents were vaccine hesitant.
 Contrasting findings was reported in a study done in the United States where close to three-quarters of young adults (aged 18-24 years) were likely to be vaccinated .
 Factors that may have influenced willingness to take the COVID-19 vaccine include the rapid pace of vaccine development, its fast-tracked approval, lack of trust in the health system and politicization of pandemic response efforts which may have influenced some public skepticism towards the safety of the vaccines [16-18].
 Furthermore, misconceptions about COVID-19 such as; the vaccine being a mark of the beast, beliefs that the pandemic will not recur, or is a disease of the rich and that the chance of infection is small among young population, may have led students to have concerns about taking the vaccine [19,20].
 A particular challenge for health authorities in managing the public's response to the pandemic is countering COVID-19 related misinformation and conspiracy beliefs common during public health crises which may influence people not to take preventive actions .
 Majority of the respondents in this study indicated willingness to be vaccinated if adequate information was provided about the vaccine.
 This provides a huge opportunity for health information management and risk communication engagement to address key information gaps especially among the study population who are well exposed to information especially from social media with contents that may be verifiable and non-verifiable.
 Male respondents in this study were more willing than female respondents to take the vaccines, although not statistically significant, similar finding was reported in a survey done to assess receptivity towards COVID-19 vaccines .
 This finding is in line with other studies that found high rates of women expressing concerns about the safety of vaccines and expressing a lack of trust in the quality and impartiality of information provided by healthcare professionals [22,23].
 This gender variation concerning willingness to accept COVID-19 vaccines could be due to the myth that the vaccine can affect women's fertility .
 Older respondents were more willingly to receive vaccine; this has been reported in several studies where receptiveness towards COVID-19 vaccine was associated with increasing age 15, [25,26].
-The level of awareness among respondents were very high and can go a long way to show the importance and effectiveness of health education and awareness campaigns of health related events to enable individuals make the right decision about promoting health.
+The level of awareness among respondents were very high and can go a long way to show the importance and effectiveness of health education and awareness campaigns of health related events to enable individuals make the right decision on health promotion.
 Students in medical sciences could have a higher degree of understanding of the necessity, effectiveness, and safety of the COVID-19 vaccine compared to their non-medical counterparts.
-The reason for this is not far-fetched; students in medical sciences have an appreciable knowledge of vaccines based on their educational backgrounds when compared to their counterparts in other courses and fields of study.
-What cannot be ignored is that students still have hesitations about vaccine safety and effectiveness hence there is need for proper health education which should not only target the general population but also specifically focus on high-risk groups such as the aged population and those having co-morbidities.
+The reason for this is not far-fetched; students in medical sciences are more exposed to teaching and learning on vaccines etc to their counterparts in other courses and fields of study.
+What cannot be ignored is that students still have hesitations about vaccine safety and effectiveness hence there is need for proper health education which should not only target the general population but also specifically focus on special groups such as students, aged.

-Vaccine hesitancy was higher than willingness to accept COVID-19 vaccine among study population Strategies to tackle vaccination reluctance should be designed to address anti-vaccination misconceptions and improve better acceptance of this cost-effective health intervention.
+Less than have of respondents were willingness to accept COVID-19 vaccine designed to address anti-vaccination misconceptions and improve better acceptance of this cost-effective health intervention.

 Authors declare that this manuscript is free of any form of competing interest whether financial or otherwise.